karthiknvd/pencil-sketch-maker/README.md

 Recommended: Chrome, Firefox, Edge, Safari (latest versions)

+---

 ## Credits

 - Built with pure passion for client-side web artistry
 - Pencil sketch algorithm inspired by classic Photoshop techniques
 - Futuristic UI design crafted for immersive visual experience

+---

+## ☕ Support

+If this project helped you or inspired your work:

+👉 **Buy me a coffee:** https://buymeacoffee.com/webnate

+Every bit of support helps keep projects like this open-source and evolving.

 ---